Everything You Need To Know About 'The Amazing Race Australia'

 At the start of each leg teams are given their "leg money".
 No, that's not their allowance for how much ankle they're willing to flash.
 Teams are given a set amount that they can use to pay for transport, accommodation, food and any other costs that'll get them to the next pit stop.

-If teams don't use all their cash in that leg, they can stash it away for the next one -- but if they use it all up?
+But what if teams use all their leg money?
 They'll have to resort to trying to earn money by any means necessary that doesn't break local law.
-Think busking, begging and occasionally selling their wares to make it in time.
+Think busking, begging and occasionally selling their wares (that they've purchased during their travels, not items from home) to make it in time.